pyrkamarcin/CommonDataLayer/docs/architecture/command_service.md

 # Command Services
 Services that translate messages received from the [Data Router][data-router] into their respective database's format.
-Currently only one Command Service implementation exists and is built in such way that it can support multiple databases (one at a time).
+Currently, only one Command Service implementation exists and is built in such way that it can support multiple databases (one at a time).

 ### Technical Description

-The Command-Service (commonly refered also as `CS`, or `CSPG` - indicating posgres instance), interfaces storage repositories with the CDL ecosystem.
+The Command-Service (commonly referred also as `CS`, or `CSPG` - indicating postgres instance), interfaces storage repositories with the CDL ecosystem.

 Interacts with:
 - Data Router (optional, either)